bibliotechzw/bibliotechzw/README.md

 - 👋 Hi, I’m @bibliotechzw
 - 👀 I’m interested in reading, learning and all things Library
-- 🌱 I’m currently learning  how to use github, mmd and video editing
+- 🌱 I’m currently learning  how to use github for all things library and fun
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...